FREQUENTLY ASKED QUESTIONS ABOUT MASSAGGIO GALORE:

 Q: Where is your office?

-Q: Is it true that you sometimes use "Star Wars" and "Spider-Man" sheets on your table?
+Q: Is it true that you sometimes use "Star Wars" sheets on your table?

 A: It has been known to happen, yes.

-Q: I like "Star Wars" and/or "Spider-Man.
-Can I reserve them for my massage?
+Q: I like "Star Wars".
+Can I reserve those sheets for my massage?

 A: Maybe. :)